 … in the lie that children with Down Syndrome are useless and should not be brought into the world.

-… in the lie that a person of advanced years is a drain on society and a burden to his family.
+… in the lie that after a certain age, people are a drain on society and a burden to their families.

 … in the lie that a terminally ill patient has nothing to live for and should be denied treatment that would extend his life.

 … in the lie that a person who has fallen into addiction is not worth saving.

 … in the lie that someone who is depressed or anxious should be applauded for deciding to end it all.